scaffold-eth/se-2-challenges/README.md

 <details markdown='1'><summary>Question Two</summary>

-> Just like the `deposit()` we need both assets.
+> Just like the `deposit()` function we need both assets.
 How much ETH does our DEX have?
 Remember, this function is not payable, so we don't have to subtract anything.

 </details>